“To neglect or disobey the guru.”

 “Proper eligibility is the foundation for accepting someone (as guru).
 Such a person is like pure gold.
-If one meets such a person amongst the higher varṇas, then that person is as beautiful as gold.
+If one comes across such a person amongst the higher varṇas, then that person is as beautiful as gold.
 (3)

 (3) One should accept a qualified guru.
 A guru from the higher varṇas is pleasing to society.
 Therefore, if he can find a suitable guru amongst the higher varṇas, a gṛhastha need not seek one amongst the lower varṇas.
-But it should be kept in mind that someone from a higher varṇa or a kula-guru (family preceptor) who has no proper qualification should not be accepted as guru.
+But it should be kept in mind that someone of a higher varṇa, or a kula-guru (family preceptor), who has no proper qualification should not be accepted as guru.

-“For some reason, if someone renounces gṛhastha-dharma and accepts another āśrama, but at the end cannot achieve the highest attainment, he should look for a sādhu-guru.
+“For some reason, if one renounces gṛhastha-dharma and accepts another āśrama, but ultimately cannot achieve the highest attainment, he should look for a sādhu-guru.

 praśasta sakala mate

-“All agree that a non-gṛhastha ācārya is best for such a person.
+“All accept that a non-gṛhastha ācārya is most suitable for such a person.
 Taking dīkṣā and śikṣā from him, that person will swim in the nectar of nāma-rasa.
 (4)